Term Life Insurance For Seniors Overview

 Can Seniors Get Term Life Insurance?

-Here at United Life Group, we offer senior term life insurance for those who are in good health.
+Here at United Life Group, we offer term life insurance for seniors for those who are in good health.
 While the premiums will exceed those for a 25-year-old, more insurance coverage can be purchased at a great price.

 This is an attractive option for children who care for their elderly parents, considering that the cost of care only increases, and having a good policy in place can help offset the years of care, and especially funeral expenses.